she-code/KAIM-WEEK-6/README.md

 Developed a user-friendly web interface using Streamlit to make the RAG system accessible to non-technical users.
 Implemented a clean layout with a text input box, a "Submit" button for querying the system, and a display area for AI-generated answers.
 Integrated source document display beneath each response to enhance transparency and trust.
 Added a "Clear" button to reset the interface for new interactions.
 The interface runs via a standalone app.py script and provides an intuitive, explainable front end for exploring consumer complaint insights.

+### ✅ Task 6: Implementing Code Quality and Linting

+Configured and enforced consistent Python coding standards across the project by integrating Black, Flake8, and isort.
+Set up rules for automatic formatting, import sorting, and style checking, while excluding irrelevant files such as virtual environments and Jupyter notebooks.
+Fixed existing linting issues, including line length violations and string concatenations, to ensure compliance.
+This setup improves code readability, maintainability, and reliability, providing a solid foundation for future development and CI/CD integration.

 🔗 Live App: [CrediTrust Complaint Assistant](https://crditrustcomplaintanalysis.streamlit.app/)

 ---